 Students are eligible for merit-based scholarships at Grand Valley State University, provided the student meets the minimum academic requirements.
 Students are encouraged to use every opportunity before and during college to find internal and external scholarships to offset the cost of attendance.

-Alternative loans are non-Federal loans used to supplement financial aid for credit worthy students and their families.
+Alternative loans are non-Federal loans used to supplement financial aid for credit-worthy students and their families.
 Grand Valley does not have a preferred lender agreement with any private loan lenders and will work with any lender a student requests.
-A suggested alternative loan lender list is provided only as a suggestion.
 There are some loan servicers that will lend funds to a student/family regardless of citizenship status.
-Please visit our suggested alternative loan lender list and utilize the filters to identify which ones.
+To start your search, please visit our alternative loan lender list.